-Then, on Advent Sunday (December 3rd in 2017), we see the opening of the first door of St Michael’s Advent Calendar which acts as the focus for our Christmas Charity Appeal, ‘opening doors for people in need’ (the 2016 details will be updated when the 2017 Calendar is open).
+Then, on Advent Sunday (December 3rd in 2017), we see the opening of the first door of St Michael’s Advent Calendar which acts as the focus for our Christmas Charity Appeal, ‘opening doors for people in need’.
 The money raised goes to our three 2017 charities.
 This year it’s local artists’ turn to create the 24 pictures.
-In alternate years they are created by members of St Michael’s Children’s Church (See detail above from Three Wise Men by Marnix van Campen-Brooks from last year’s calendar.
-You will be able to see the Advent Calendar in the Church during the Advent season, and online.
+In alternate years they are created by members of St Michael’s Children’s Church (see detail above from Three Wise Men by Marnix van Campen-Brooks in 2016).
+You can see the Advent Calendar in the Church during the Advent season, and online.
 Two of the collections from our Christmas services go to the Charity Appeal, and so does the proceeds of our carol singing at Turnham Green tube station, and other events.

-At the Nine Lessons and Carols service, the crib figures are brought to St Michael’s Christmas Crib, which is displayed in the High Altar until after the Three Kings arrive on Epiphany Sunday.
+At the Nine Lessons and Carols service (6.30pm, Sunday December 17th 2017), the crib figures are brought to St Michael’s Christmas Crib, which is displayed in the High Altar until after the Three Kings arrive on Epiphany Sunday.
 Everyone is welcome to visit it before and after services.
 Children, in particular, love the large beautifully carved wooden figures and the excitement of “following the stars” through the church to find where the baby Jesus was born.

 Christmas is a very special time at St Michael’s…